willymcallister/willymcallister.github.io/_articles/three-point-charges.md

 <p class="caption">Force vectors point along straight lines between charges.
 We don't know the length of the vectors, yet.</p>

 Apply Coulomb's Law to find the magnitude of each force,

+>Use the absolute value of the charges in the numerator of Coulomb's Law.

 $\|\vec F\| = K \,\dfrac{q_0\, q_n}{r^2}$